-Tanja Engelberts (1987) lives and works in The Hague (The Netherlands).
+Tanja Engelberts (b.
+1987, Deventer) lives and works in The Hague (The Netherlands).
 She graduated from a master fine art at Chelsea College of Art & Design after studying sculpture and monumental arts in both the Netherlands and Japan.

 At the core of her artistic practice is the perception of landscape through photography and materiality.
 How do you show the experience of a landscape, and the many layers like history, economics and culture that make up a place?
 She is always looking for ways to explore these questions.

-For her series Bozeman’s Curse, exhibited in the namesake exhibition Engelberts spent a month as artist-in-residence at the Ucross Foundation in Wyoming (USA).
-Through the cycle of photography and material play, she investigated the duality between the perception of a romantic landscape and the economic reality of today’s world.
-In Wyoming she found a place of transition.
+For her series Bozeman’s Curse, exhibited in the namesake exhibition, Engelberts spent a month as artist-in-residence at the Ucross Foundation in Wyoming (USA).
+Click here for more information about Bozeman’s Curse.

 Click here for a CV